skot/bitaxe/assembly.md

 - After 30 seconds, turn off the toaster oven. open the door.
 - Let the boards cool for a bit in the oven with the door open.
 - Once cool to touch, inspect the boards with a microscope for dry pads and/or bridges.
 Depending on how well you did with stenciling there may be a few, especially on QFP packages.
 QFNs sometimes too.
 Fix these up with paste flux, solder braid and your soldering iron.
+- If you have parts on both sides of the board, it's fine to just repeat the steps on the second side.
+The surface tension of the solder almost always keeps the parts from falling off.
+When you reflow the second side, make a little stand out of metal to keep the bottom side parts off the wire rack in the toaster oven.